Diabetes: Checking Your Feet

 Dry between your toes well.
 Moisture between your toes provides a good place for bacteria and fungi to grow, causing infection.

-If you have new numbness or tingling in your feet that does not go away after changing position, call your doctor.
+Call your doctor if you have new numbness or tingling in your feet that does not go away after changing position.